m0wo/HTTPRequest/README.md

   "grant_type": "refresh_token"
 }
 ```
-Note the `grant_type` is a fixed value here, the other properties will need entering.
+Note the `grant_type` is a fixed value here, the other properties will need updating!
 Add this JSON  into a directory named `StravaToken` in the `PROJECT_DIR` (where the `.xcodeproj` file is located).
 This directory is ignored by `git`.
-So the JSON file path would look like: `${PROJECT_DIR}/StravaToken/StravaTokenRequest.json`.
+The JSON file path would look like: `${PROJECT_DIR}/StravaToken/StravaTokenRequest.json`.
 Then you are ready to go!